JoeyStanley/joeyr/README.md

 > Stanley, Joseph A. joeyr: Functions for Vowel Data (R package version 0.6.2), 2021. https://joeystanley.github.io/joeyr/

-Specifically, if you use the `find_outliers()` function, you can refer to it as something like "the Modified Mahalanobis Distance implemented in Stanley (2020).
+Specifically, if you use the `find_outliers()` function, you can refer to it as something like "the Modified Mahalanobis Distance method implemented in Stanley (2020)."

 > Stanley, Joseph A. “The Absence of a Religiolect among Latter-Day Saints in Southwest Washington.”
 In Speech in the Western States: Volume 3, Understudied